morepath/morepath_cerebral_todomvc/README.rst

 ----------------

 The backend ist based on `morepath_reactredux <https://github.com/morepath/morepath_reactredux>`_.
+You find the code of the backend in the server directory.

 From inside the project directory create a clean Python environment with `virtualenv <https://virtualenv.pypa.io/en/latest>`_ and activate it::